Gargamelle: The neutrino beam

 Gargamelle was designed for neutrino and antineutrino detection.
 The source of neutrinos and antineutrinos was a proton beam at an energy of 26 GeV from the PS.
 The protons were extracted by a magnet and then directed through an appropriate array of quadrupole and dipole magnets, providing the necessary degrees of freedom in position and orientation for adjusting the beam onto target.
 The target was a cylinder of beryllium, 90 cm long and 5 mm in diameter.
 The target material was chosen so that the hadrons produced in the collision was mainly pions and kaons, which both decay to neutrinos.
 The produced pions and kaons have a variety of angles and energies, and consequently their decay product will also have huge momentum spread.
 As neutrinos have no charge, they cannot be focused with electric or magnetic fields.
-Instead, one focuses the secondary particles by using a magnetic horn, invented by Nobel laurate Simon van der Meer.
+Instead, one focuses the secondary particles by using a magnetic horn, invented by Nobel laureate Simon van der Meer.
 The shape of the horn and the strength of the magnetic field can be tuned to select a range of particles that are to be best focused, resulting in a focused neutrino beam with a chosen range of energy as the kaons and pions decay.
 By reversing the current through the horn, one could produce an antineutrino beam.
 Gargamelle ran alternately in a neutrino and an antineutrino beam.
 The invention of van der Meer increased the neutrino flux by a factor of 20.
 The neutrino beam had an energy between 1 and 10 GeV.